 Workshop #2 will take place from 11.30AM - 1.00PM

 Workshop #3 will take place from 2.30PM - 4.00PM

-Places must be pre booked through the registration site and refreshments and lunch will not be provided.
+Places must be pre booked through the registration site.
+Lunch and refreshments have kindly been sponsored by ARUP.

 Workshop #1 - Working towards a common format for monitoring data